Distinguishing binary neutron star from neutron star-black hole mergers with gravitational waves: Acknowledgements

 \section{Acknowledgements}

 We acknowledge valuable discussions with Will Farr, Ramesh Narayan, Yu-Dai Tsai, Salvatore Vitale.
 We thank Reed Essick and Francesco Pannarale for useful comments.
-H.-Y.C. was supported by the Black Hole Initiative at Harvard University, through a grant from the John Templeton Foundation.
+H.-Y.C. was supported by by the Black Hole Initiative at Harvard University, which is funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation to Harvard University.
 The Flatiron Institute is supported by the Simons Foundation.
-Plots in this manuscript have been made with {\tt matplotlib}~\cite{Hunter:2007} and we have used {\tt stan}~\cite{JSSv076i01} to sample the mixture model.
+Plots in this manuscript have been made with {\tt matplotlib}~\citep{Hunter:2007} and we have used {\tt stan}~\citep{JSSv076i01} to sample the mixture model.